-• Usage-based revenue that will be recognized in future periods from on-premises software subscriptions;

-- Consumption-based variable fees from SaaS software that will be recognized in the distinct service period during which it is earned; and - Revenue from variable considerations that will be recognized in accordance with the "right-to-invoice" practical expedient, such as fees from our professional services billed based on a time and materials basis.
+- Usage-based revenue that will be recognized in future periods from on-premises software subscriptions; - Future billings on guaranteed minimums derived from on-premises software licenses; - · Consumption-based variable fees from SaaS software that will be recognized in the distinct service period during which it is earned; and - Revenue from variable considerations that will be recognized in accordance with the "right-to-invoice" practical expedient, such as fees from our professional services billed based on a time and materials basis.

-Revenue allocated to remaining performance obligations was \$357.4 million as of September 30, 2022, approximately 52% of which we expect to recognize over the next 18 months and the remainder thereafter.
-Revenue allocated to remaining performance obligations was \$289.0 million as of September 30, 2021.
+Revenue allocated to remaining performance obligations was \$289.0 million as of September 30, 2021, of which we expect to recognize approximately 50% over the next 18 months and the remainder thereafter.
+Revenue allocated to remaining performance obligations was \$298.0 million as of September 30, 2020.